|Limousin-Cottage||Self Catering||Saturday||1||4||1||Double sofa bed, travel cot, single fold-up bed|

 Small garden and patio area, with table and chairs, parasol, sun loungers and bbq.
 Open countryside at the rear.
 There is outdoor lighting and it is lovely to sit outside until bedtime and look at the crystal clear night skies.
 We get some great views of the International Space Station passing over!

 Free, safe, off-road parking in the little courtyard directly in front of the cottage.
+The cottage is quietly situated, well away from the road.

 Couples, singles, friends, children.
 A car is advisable.
 The nearest shops, supermarkets, bars and facilities are about one mile along the road, in St Sulpice les Feuilles.